bevyengine/bevy-website/content/learn/contribute/project-information/working-groups.md

 Post PRs that you need reviews on in your group's forum thread, ask for advice, and share the load.
 Controversial PRs are still `X-Controversial`, but with a sign-off-in-principle, things should go more smoothly.

-If work peters out and the initiative dies, Maintainers can wind down working groups (in consultation with SMEs and the working group itself).
+If work peters out and the initiative dies, Maintainers can wind down Working Groups (in consultation with SMEs and the Working Group itself).
 This is normal and expected— projects fail for all sorts of reasons!
-However, it's important to both keep the number of working groups relatively small and ensure they're active, since they serve a vital role in onboarding new contributors.
+However, it's important to both keep the number of Working Groups relatively small and ensure they're active, since they serve a vital role in onboarding new contributors.

-Once your implementation work laid out in your initial design doc is complete, it's time to wind down the working group.
+Once your implementation work laid out in your initial design doc is complete, it's time to wind down the Working Group.
 Feel free to make another one though to tackle the next step in your grand vision!